republicofmakers/SW-MCU-STM32-CanBus-031/README.md

  Test your can bus hardware first with this code.

- A LED blick can save you hours for debugging, If you are writing large chunk of code.
+ A LED blink can save you hours for debugging, If you are writing large chunk of code.
 Use it wisely.

 Hope this helps you,